A new approach to non-commutative inflation: Discussion

-Regarding the evolution of the Universe before $t=0$, it seems plausible to assume a contracting phase, which leads towards a singularity.
-When the energy density grows and reaches planckian values, non-commutative effects take over and drive the Friedmann equations as explained above.
-In this sense, we can talk about a bouncing solution, in analogy with the pre-Big Bang scenario.
 Cosmological perturbations in the presence of a bounce have been studied since the early paper \cite{Starobinsky}.
 From these studies it turns out that quantum vacuum fluctuations, which exit the Hubble horizon during a matter-dominated contracting phase, evolve to form a scale-invariant spectrum today \cite{Bounce}.
 Eventually, a bouncing phase can leave specific non-gaussian signatures in the spectrum \cite{BrandBounce}.
 In our model, the final contracting phase is dominated by the non-commutative effects.
 On one hand, one can argue that around the bounce at $t=0$, the Universe expand quasi-exponentially and therefore the background equations are indistinguishable from the ones already studied in the literature.
 It seems therefore plausible to claim that the spectrum of cosmological perturbation is scale invariant and that it might even show non-gaussianity.
 On the other hand, also perturbations feel the non-commutative structure of spacetime.
 Therefore, one should analyze the evolution of perturbations, taking in account that the propagator associated to graviton modes must satisfy an equation similar to (\ref{green}).
 Again, this could leave distinctive fingerprints in the CMB, and this exciting possibility will be the subject of a future work.

-In this paper we showed that a non-commutative structure of spacetime can act on the Einstein equations via semiclassical effects, and drive the Universe through a an inflationary phase, without any \emph{ad hoc} scalar field.
-The semiclassical picture shows that the effect induced by non-commutativity on matter fields smears out the energy source at the would-be singularity, causing the violation of the strong energy condition, and, eventually, a smooth transition between a contracting and an expanding Universe.
-This phenomenon seems quite general, and it was already noticed in the context of black holes.
+In this paper we described how the non-commutative structure of spacetime can act on the Einstein equations via semiclassical effects, and drive the Universe through an inflationary phase.
+The semiclassical picture shows that the effect induced by non-commutativity on matter fields smears out the energy density, causing the violation of the strong energy condition, and, eventually, a smooth transition between a contracting and an expanding Universe.
+This phenomenon seems quite general, and it was already noticed in the context of non-commutative black holes.